 In the first week of December, Cairo became the central meeting point for startups from North Africa, the Middle East and beyond as the community came together for the annual Rise Up Summit.
-On this occasion, the American University in Cairo (AUC) and the HPI School of Design Thinking (HPI D-School) hosted a four-day Global Design Thinking Week as a featured bootcamp of Rise Up Summit.
+On this occasion, the American University in Cairo (AUC) and the HPI School of Design Thinking (HPI D-School) hosted a four-day Global Design Thinking Week initiated and designed by Dr. Claudia Nicolai as a featured bootcamp of Rise Up Summit.

 From 2nd to 5th December 24 participants worked in four Design Thinking teams on AUC campus in New Cairo.
 During four workshop days, the teams addressed a design challenge focusing on Sustainable Development Goal (SDG) #12: Ensure sustainable consumption and production patterns.